Stephen0512/intellij-beginner-linter/README.md

 # intellij-beginner-linter

-Honours project for the BEng degree in Electronics and Computer Science at the University of Edinburgh.
+Honours project for the B.Eng degree in Electronics and Computer Science at The University of Edinburgh.